bhaveshsingh89/Light-Billing-System-using-php/README.md

 Instruction to deploy:

   ▶Make a folder called "lightbilling" in htdocs folder of Xampp Server.<br>
-  ▶Copy this whole project into that folder.
+  ▶Copy this whole project into that folder.<br>
-  ▶Import "lightbilling.sql" file from DATABASE folder to Xampp database.
+  ▶Import "lightbilling.sql" file from DATABASE folder to Xampp database.<br>
-  ▶Run "index.php" file sing your Browser.
+  ▶Run "index.php" file sing your Browser.<br>